Aristotelhss/Aristotelhss/README.md

 ## Aristotelhs's GitHub
 Hello!
 Are you interested in making something for you?
-Then what you can do is take a look at my repositories and then contact me by finding me at the discord
+Then what you can do is take a look at my repositories and then contact me by finding me at the discord.
+If you are interested in learning more about me you can visit my website. https://aristotelhs.me

 <p align="center">
 <a href="https://discord.bio/p/aristotelhs">